isomerpages/ogp/_about-us/transformation/stephanie.md

   * Help rest of OGP gain exposure to and integrate with the rest of Government e.g. Public Service learning journeys and onboarding

   * Closer integration of policy, ops and technology via vertically integrated teams e.g. ScamTech team
-quote: The memories we make with our family is everything.
+quote: The informality of family life is a blessed condition that allows us all to become our best while looking our worst.
 linkedinId: ""

 ---